Bike Touring with the Surly ECR: 1,000 km Impressions + Build Specs

 I think I have found something close to a niche for this bike, although it may in fact fall into several niches.
 It’s not exactly the fully loadable cousin of the Krampus, or the Knardable option for the Ogre, or the fat big brother of the Troll.
 It’s kind of it’s own thing.
 It’s a playful, long-distance workhorse, and after rolling across some very diverse non-tar surfaces in the Western Cape of South Africa, and venturing to places where there aren’t many automobiles, it is my very happy home.

-For the style of riding and the terrain I prefer, I really like the geometry of the ECR.
-It’s a somewhat of a slack bike.
+For the style of riding and the terrain I prefer, I really like the geometry of the ECR, so far.
+It’s a somewhat of a relaxed bike.
 Not as playfully designed as the fun-loving Krampus, but also not as upright as the Ogre or Troll.
-It has enough head angle to feel comfortable, and even nimble on descents, but the lower bottom bracket gives it a nice stable ride when climbing or working through technical terrain.
+It has enough head angle to feel comfortable, and even confident on descents, but the lower bottom bracket gives it a nice stable ride when climbing or working through technical terrain.
 Even though I’ve built this one a little on the heavy side (especially when loaded), the ECR begs for a flowing and a playful style of riding.

 The ECR does have a large BB drop, and respectively low bottom bracket height, on paper.
 But the fatter Knards make up the distance and give it a comparable BB height to the Ogre, or my Ibis Mojo, for that matter.
 Over rocky climbs and toying around with obstacles, it feels like there is a generous amount of room, even with larger platform pedals.
 I have had some pedal strike on single-track, but I blame those on the fact that I am somewhat new to flats.
 The ECR could work with smaller tires, but something below a 2.5 may be pushing it if you are into riding chunky or technical surfaces.
 All in all, I don’t see this as an issue.